 Professional Scenario: Cost Optimization Through Correct Grading

 Professionals choose grades strategically, not emotionally.
 They know where to spend and where to save.
-This is a mindset worth borrowing even for smaller home projects.
+This is a mindset worth borrowing even for smaller home projects — because wasting money on unnecessary grade doesn't make anything safer, it just makes the supplier happier.

 Common Mistakes When Choosing Timber Grades